croedel/PiInfotainment/README.md

 ### Webserver
 Raspi Infotainment provides a HTTP server which can be used to remote control the Infotainment server.
 Per default it will start on your Raspberry PI on standard port 80.
-So you can easily access it within any browser within your lokal network by entering `http://<IP address of yor Raspberry Pi>`
+So you can easily access it within any browser within your lokal network by entering `http://<IP address of your Raspberry Pi>`

 The webserver communicates with the infotainment server via the mosquitto MQTT broker on your Pi.

 It offers:

-* Server configuration: Change most useful server config settings at runtime, e.g. start date, end date, ...
+- Server configuration: Change most useful server config settings at runtime, e.g. start date, end date, ...
-* Server control: Remote control the infotainment server, e.g. pause,  monitor on/off, restart, shutdown, ...
+- Server control: Remote control the infotainment server, e.g. pause,  monitor on/off, restart, shutdown, ...
-* Server status: Shows some status info from yor Raspi, e.g. which photo is currently displayed, monitor status, CPU temperature, etc.
+- Server status: Shows some status info from yor Raspi, e.g. which photo is currently displayed, monitor status, CPU temperature, etc.
-* Picture history: Recent photos which were displayed
+- Picture history: Recent photos which were displayed

 ### Weather forecast